 7Acemoglu and Restrepo (2018) provide a dynamic version of this economy with capital accumulation and endogenous technological choices, while Acemoglu and Restrepo (2022) provide a generalization with multiple types of labor and multiple sectors, and Acemoglu and Restrepo (2023) consider a non-competitive version of this economy.
-Extending the framework in any of these directions has no effect on the results and implications I explore here.
+Extending the framework in any of these directions does not materially affect the results I discuss here.